zhuje/console-plugin-template-zhuje/README.md

 The following Helm parameters are required:

-`plugin.image`: The location of the image containing the plugin that was previously pushed
+`plugin.image`: The location of the image containing the plugin that was previously pushed (e.g. ` plugin.image=quay.io/my-repository-username/my-plugin:latest`)

 Additional parameters can be specified if desired.
 Consult the chart [values](charts/openshift-console-plugin/values.yaml) file for the full set of supported parameters.